Bellaneurotech/Assisted_Emotion/README.md

 # Assisted_Emotion
-A flutter app for real-time emotion visualization
+A wearble and application for real-time emotion visualization